Katie Holmes Celebrates Suri's 15th Birthday In Sweet Tribute

 Want to feel old?
 As of April 18, Suri Cruise, daughter of exes Katie Holmes and Tom Cruise, is 15-years-old.
-That means she's grown enough to start balancing chemical equations — to start think vaguely about college.
-She's old enough to get her learner’s permit in some states.
+That means she's grown enough to start balancing chemical equations — to start thinking vaguely about university.
+She's old enough to get her learner’s permit in some US states.

 Her mother is apparently just as baffled as we are, and posted a series of photos of her daughter through the years on Instagram.